 Knufflesitters caregivers are trained in child development, attachment theory, encouraging positive behaviour, and discipline strategies.
 Most of their staff speak both Dutch and English, and some speak other languages too.
 They are all either undergraduates or recent graduates and undergo a thorough screening process.

-Oudermatch is an alternative way to find babysitting services.
+Sitly (formerly Oudermatch) is an alternative way to find babysitting services.
 It connects parents with babysitters, but also with other local parents for shared childminding services or playdates.

-To research sitters you can sign up to their website for free, but will need to upgrade to a premium membership to contact a sitter.
+To research sitters, you can sign up to their website for free but will need to upgrade to a premium membership to contact a sitter.

-Oudermatch was founded in 2009 by new father Jules van Bruggen when he experienced first hand the difficulty of finding affordable, at home, childcare services.
+Sitly was founded in 2009 by new father Jules van Bruggen when he experienced first hand the difficulty of finding affordable, at home, childcare services.

 Nowadays, the company has a staff of 24 and is one of the Netherlands’ fastest-growing babysitting providers.